-Josh has experience in District Courts across the country, including in all of the major venues for patent litigation.
-Josh is also a registered patent attorney with extensive post-grant experience before the USPTO, including serving as lead counsel in multiple inter partes review proceedings.
+Josh has experience in courts across the country, including in all of the major patent litigation venues, as well as in the ITC.
+Josh is also registered to practice before the United States Patent And Trademark Office and has extensive experience with post-grant proceedings, serving as lead counsel through Final Written Decision in multiple inter partes reviews.

 Quoted, “Cannabis Patent Activity Surges Amid Industry Gold Rush,” Law360, October 2019

 Author, “Stats Show Cannabis Patents Are Underutilized,” Law360, September 2019

 Author, “Patenting Cannabis: A Look At The Numbers,” Law360, January 2019

 Author, "Calm Down: Market Overreactions to Patent-related Events,” American Bar Association, February 2016

 Co-Author, “Patents in an Era of Infinite Monkeys and Artificial Intelligence,” Stanford Technology Law Review, October 2015; Article was recognized with the Distinguished Legal Writing Award at the 2016 Burton Awards

 Co-Author, “Two New ‘Startups’ That Could Upend Intellectual Property Laws,” VentureBeat, February 2015

 Intellectual Property Owners (IPO) Association, Patent Litigation & Remedies Committee